 Cyber-attacks are increasing worldwide, with 2022 seeing 38 percent more cyber-attacks per week on corporate networks compared to 2021, according to Check Point Research.
 In recent years, the attack surface for organizations has grown, and the complexity of the digital footprint has expanded exponentially through cloud adoption and digital transformation.
 For most companies, “doing your best” on cybersecurity is no longer enough.
 Cybersecurity professionals need to move toward a proactive, informed, real-time monitoring approach that allows them to transform risk from being something to manage into a strategic advantage.
 Considering that it takes security teams on average 277 days to identify and mitigate a breach, every minute a company lacks visibility or fails to respond gives hackers a chance to cause significant damage, both financially and reputationally.
 That’s why a proactive approach to seeing, understanding, and acting on risk is critical to improving the effectiveness of defenses.

-- Identity Management and Information Security News for the Week of March 24; Veza, Zenoss, Softforum, and More - March 24, 2023
+- Identity Management and Information Security News for the Week of May 19; Veza, Rubrik, AU10TIX, and More - May 19, 2023